Rating: ![]()

 Things get interesting when some poor fool walks into one of Akira's concerts and dies in Junpei's arms.
 Of course, as dying engineers are apt to do, he gives Junpei a disk to deliver.
 Though the rest of the team would rather just hand it over to the police, Junpei is determined to deal with the matter himself.
 Unfortunately for him, there just happens to be one of those big, scary corporations after the disk, too.
 This particular one is into heavy robotics, and that's a bad thing when you have something they want.
 After they do a number on Junpei and kidnap his sister, it's up to the remaining two team members to deal with them.
 But when things get really ugly (what better way to test that shiny new assault bot than on some unsuspecting intruders?), will the battered Junpei be able to save the day?

 The plot isn't badly done--there are bad bad guys, cool good guys, a smattering of suspense, and big chunk of action--but none of it has any substance.
 Conspicuously absent are character introductions or any backstory on the team.
-This means one of two things: either it's based on something and it's assumed that we know them, or we were intended to pick it up along the way and it's just written badly.
+This means one of two things: Either it's based on something and it's assumed that we know them, or we were intended to pick it up along the way and it's just written badly.
 Actually, I'm going to go with a third possibility: It is so cliched that they figured "Why waste screen time and money explaining the setup since it's all a rehash anyway?"
 In any case, although it is a little disorienting for the first couple of minutes, you shouldn't have a very hard time filling in the blanks, and there doesn't seem to be much to miss.

-About the only thing that stands out at all about Tokyo Vice are its characters.
+About the only thing that stands out at all are the characters.
 Junpei is the stock young hero, replete with really frizzy hair, and his sister is... well, the hero's ditzy sister.
 Akira, however, is not quite as cool as he should be.
 Sure he's a rock singer and a smooth pistol packin' P.I. to boot, but he's also a tad more human than that; in a couple of scenes, he has these embarrassed reactions that break down the image just enough to set him out from the crowd.
 Keiko looks like every other cool, mature anime woman in an '80s show, but also has just enough personality to be likable.

 That's pretty much it as far as deviation from the formula goes.